jonathanfeldstein/WFOMI/docs/circuitInput.rst

 The connections lines are of the form nX -> xY, eg. n0 -> n1 indicating n1 is the child of n0.

 An example of the circuit file follows.
+Additional examples can be found in test_input folder.

 .. literalinclude:: ../solver/test_input/smokers/theory.txt
    :linenos: